arangodb/docs/3.9/architecture-deployment-modes-cluster-architecture.md

 Multi-datacenter Clusters, where the entire structure and content of a Cluster located in a specific DC is replicated to others Clusters located in different DCs, are possible as well.
-See [Datacenter to datacenter replication](architecture-deployment-modes-dc2-dc.html) (DC2DC) for further details.
+See [Datacenter-to-Datacenter Replication](architecture-deployment-modes-dc2-dc.html) (DC2DC) for further details.
 {% endhint %}